Kotlin/dokka/plugins/developer_guide.md

 All pages are rendered to desired format.

 This step uses `DokkaCore.renderer` entry point.
 It is required to have exactly one extension registered for this entry point.
-Having more will trigger an error, unless all except one will have parameter `isFallback` set to true, in which case the non-fallback extension will be used.
+Having more will trigger an error, unless only one is not overridden.

 The extension is required to implement  `Renderer` interface: